Dropshipping jewellery: A how-to guide

 Google Trends can help you identify the popularity of search terms over time and in different locations.
-Mark recently took an in-depth look at how Google Trends can help your business, and so we won’t go over all that information here.
+We recently took an in-depth look at how Google Trends can help your business, and so we won’t go over all that information here.
 For now, we’ll just say that Google Trends are a really good way to identify whether the search term is going up or down.
-To find out more, head for Mark’s post.

 Social media and blogs

 Following influencers will give you insights into current trends that customers will want to emulate quickly.
 If you’re looking at mainstream fashion jewellery for your brand, a great place to start is this list of top fashion influencers from Who What Wear.
-Of course, there are influencers in almost every niche, including men’s fashions, so find the influencers that you’d love to see wearing your DropShipped jewellery and follow them on Instagram, and then curate your collection with them in mind.
+Of course, there are influencers in almost every niche, including men’s fashions, so find the influencers that you’d love to see wearing your DropShipped jewellery, follow them on Instagram, and then curate your collection with them in mind.

 Look to fine jewellers and fashion houses